grzesiek/git_compound/README.md

     By default `GitCompound` executes only tasks defined in root manifest.

     This is default behaviour dictated by security reasons.
-Since all tasks (also those defined in child component) are visited in reverse order it is possible to execute then too.
+Since all tasks (also those defined in child component) are visited in reverse order it is possible to execute them too.

-    If you know what you are doing and it is your conscious decision to run all tasks in project pass `--unsafe-stacked-tasks` options to `build` command.
+    If you know what you are doing and it is your conscious decision to run all tasks in project pass `--allow-nested-subtasks` options to `build` or `update` command.

     It can be beneficial approach, but it has to be done with caution.

 ## Other concepts